Functional Medicine meets Midwifery:

 I am also trained in newborn wellness through 6 weeks of age.

 My name is Rachel Cornett Olsson.
-Over the past 14 years I have spent time working in various capacities in 3 hospitals, 3 birth centers, 2 home birth practices, 1 sexual health clinic, and gave birth to two boys at home with midwives.
+My pronouns are she/her.
+Over the past 15 years I have spent time working in various capacities in 3 hospitals, 3 birth centers, 2 home birth practices, 1 sexual health clinic, and gave birth to two boys at home with midwives.
 I earned both my Master of Nursing and Healthcare Practice and BA in International Studies from The University of Iowa.
 In 2011, I became credentialed as a Certified Professional Midwife through NARM after working at a birth center in Jacmel, Haiti.
 And finally I earned a Master of Midwifery from Philadelphia University, and became credentialed as a Certified Nurse Midwife in 2016.
 I am licensed as an APRN aka a nurse-practitioner in Texas.
 I am also a prenatal yoga instructor through Yoga Alliance and was nominated a top 10 yoga instructor through Lessons.
 At the time of writing I am the only “Mold Literate practitioner” certified by Dr. Crista, an expert in the field of treating mold illness in Texas.
 And I am level one certified in John Barnes’ style of Myofascial Release.

 I feel there is a loss of human connection and quality in so many aspects of society today.
 Women’s health is a vulnerable realm, and begs to be addressed with dignity and individualization.
 I believe in both evidence-based care, as well as making women’s health a positive and comfortable experience.
 My desire at Functional Midwifery is to offer the care I feel women deserve, and the care that I would want to receive.